openforis/sepal-doc/docs/source/setup/nicfi.rst

 The NICFI & Planet Basemaps for Tropical Forest Monitoring are now available in Google Earth Engine and in SEPAL for easy processing.
 With a few simple steps, you can create your own custom mosaics using the Planet basemaps.

 First make sure you have a Google Earth Engine account.
-Follow :doc:`this tutorial <register#sign-up-to-gee>` to apply for a GEE account if you don’t already have one.
+Follow :doc:`this tutorial <register>` to apply for a GEE account if you don’t already have one.

 Sign-up for NICFI imagery
 -------------------------